Skip to Content

 Make homemade apple pie by following these simple, easy-to-follow steps:

 Begin by tossing your diced, peeled apples in lemon juice.
 This not only adds a touch of zing but also keeps those apples looking fresh.
+Once they’re nicely coated, transfer them to a large pan.

 It’s time to introduce the remaining ingredients to the mix.

 Sprinkle in packed brown sugar, drop in the butter for that creamy indulgence, and generously dust cinnamon and nutmeg for that classic spice kick.
+Add a pinch of salt to balance it all out.

 Are you feeling adventurous?
 Go ahead and include cardamom for that exotic twist.